hyang-gi/image-share-app/README.md

 The above linked application has been developed for the second semester final assignment for Programming for Digital Media module.

-Below is a detailed description of the assignment criteria and the process followed.
+Below is a detailed description of the application's functinality, assignment criteria and the process followed.

 #### [Application Functionality](https://github.com/hyang-gi/image-share-app/blob/main/functionality.md)